Motorcity (TV series): Critical reception

-Emily Ashby of Common Sense Media gave the show 4 out of 5 stars; and described the series as "too dark and intense for young kids".
-But she argued that "it's a rare to find an action-adventure cartoon that illustrates underlying social messages promoting awareness and activism".
-And overall recurring theme of "residents freedom".
-She also argued that "series is intended for a slightly older audience, since name-calling and violence are routine, but are examples of positive problem-solving and critical thinking".
+Emily Ashby of Common Sense Media gave the show four out of five stars; and described the series as "too dark and intense for young kids".
+Yet, she argued that "it's rare to find an action-adventure cartoon that illustrates underlying social messages promoting awareness and activism".
+She also argued that the series is a "great jumping-off point for talking about everything from politics to current events and issues".